Brzydok/Hyperskill.org/Python/Loan_Calculator/README.md

-Personal finances are an important part of life.
-Sometimes you need some extra money and decide to take a loan, or you want to buy a house using a mortgage.
+# Loan Calculator

-To make an informed decision, you need to be able to calculate different financial parameters.
-This is a program that can help us with that!
+Managing personal finances is a crucial aspect of life.
+Whether you're considering taking out a loan or planning to buy a house using a mortgage, making informed financial decisions is key.
+This program is designed to assist you in calculating various financial parameters, empowering you to make well-informed choices.